Koichi-Kobayashi/wiki.redmine-net-api/Get-a-paginated-list-of-redmine-objects.md

 Returns a paginated list of type T.

 The default page size is 25.
-The maximum page size is 100.
+The default maximum page size is 100.

 Parameters: